COVID Vaccination Record Available with QR Code

 It can be downloaded/saved, printed and viewed on mobile devices.

-The new certificate with digital QR code supports proof of vaccination at border entry if travelling internationally, and is aligned with work the federal government is undertaking on a national solution.
+The certificate with digital QR code supports proof of vaccination at border entry where required when travelling internationally, and is aligned with Canadian federal government policies.

-Once generated, QR codes are static, and need to be updated if your vaccination status changes.
-You should access your account and generate a new QR code after receiving any COVID-19 vaccine, to ensure your record is up-to-date.
+Your QR code is static and must be updated if your vaccination status changes, such as after receiving a booster dose.
+Access your account and generate a new QR code after receiving any COVID-19 vaccine, to ensure your record is up-to-date.

-- QR Code on your mobile phone (screenshot from MySaskHealthRecord or SK Vax Wallet app)
+• QR Code on your mobile phone (screenshot from MySaskHealthRecord or from MySaskHealthRecord mobile app)

 Please note: The above are acceptable proof in Saskatchewan, but may not be acceptable in other jurisdictions.